TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 Now we know all the details of the encryption process.
 Of course, we can't know all the reasons behind Microsoft's decisions regarding their protocols and implementations.
 But for now, I can make a few **_assumptions_**:

 - **Why do we need to rotate `ciphertext | checksum`?**.
 To make the encrypted Enc buffer data matches the unencrypted one.
 This way, the encryption will be _in-place_.
 - **Why is the EC value equal to 16?**.
 Just to extend the ciphertext (to make it longer on purpose). **Why do we need to make it longer?** Kerberos AES256-CTS-HMAC-SHA1-96 encryption algorithm uses AES256 in [CTS mode](https://en.wikipedia.org/wiki/Ciphertext_stealing).
 In short, it changes last two blocks of ciphertext, so the padding is unnecessary.
 To ensure that the encrypted Enc buffer data is not affected during CTS (cipher text stealing) (otherwise, it would be impossible for the encrypted Enc buffer data to match the unencrypted one), we need to be sure that the last two blocks of the ciphertext do not contain the Enc buffer data.
-Thus, we have two block: the first block is the filler bytes (`0x00 * 16`) and the second block is wrap token header (16 bytes long).
+Thus, we have two additional blocks: the first block is the filler bytes (`0x00 * 16`) and the second block is wrap token header (16 bytes long).
 - **Why is the `cbSecurityTrailer` value equal to 76?** wrap token header len + confounder len + filler len + wrap token header (encrypted) len + checksum len = 16 + 16 + 16 + 16 + 12 = 76.

 Alternatively, you can read Microsoft's example of the message encryption. [[MS-KILE]: `GSS_WrapEx` with `AES128-CTS-HMAC-SHA1-96`](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-kile/ade7594d-5934-42e0-994e-93fa0fd1f359):